ClearcodeHQ/pytest-redis/README.rst

 .. note::

-    Each RabbitMQ process fixture can be configured in a different way than the others through the fixture factory arguments.
+    Each Redis process fixture can be configured in a different way than the others through the fixture factory arguments.

 Configuration
 =============